RayPT808/Basel-Mobile-Personal-Training/README.md

 ![checkboxes](/assets/media/checkboxes.png)

-The check boxes on page three help the visitor clarifing their training goal and helps the owner to anticipate the needs of a potentisl client.
+The check boxes on page three help the visitor clarifying their training goal and helps the owner to anticipate the needs of a potential client.